scandum/quadsort/README.md

 of each array, and n merge operations on the end of each array.
 The arrays must be of exactly equal length.

-The main advantage ovf a parity merge over a traditional merge is that the loop of a parity merge can be fully unrolled.
-To sort 4 blocks of 8 elements into a sorted block of 32 elements takes 64 comparisons, 64 moves, and requires 32 elements of auxiliary memory.
+The main advantage of a parity merge over a traditional merge is that the loop of a parity merge can be fully unrolled.

 Branchless parity merge
 -----------------------